scheidelg/labyrinth/README.md

 Disallow: /ephi
 ```

-All clients are disallowed access to pages with paths starting with '/ephi'.
+All clients are disallowed access to pages with paths that start with '/ephi'.

 ## Viewing Labyrinth Activity Logs